 The Monday Night War Begins (WCW, September 4, 1995)

-The Mall of America in Minneapolis, Minnesota, was used just once – as far as we can tell – as a wrestling venue.
-While it still would not equate to comparisons to other buildings like the Tokyo Dome, Dallas Sportatorium or the old ECW Arena, it did host a momentous night in the history of professional wrestling.
+The Mall of America in Minneapolis, Minnesota, was used just once as a wrestling venue.
+While it would not necessarily compare to other great wrestling buildings like the Tokyo Dome, Dallas Sportatorium or the old ECW Arena, it did host a momentous night in the history of professional wrestling.
 On September 4, 1995, World Championship Wrestling launched their new flagship programme Nitro, on the TNT Network.
 Several people in the industry – notably Gerald Brisco – predicted that Nitro would not explode, but fizzle, and be easily surpassed by Monday Night RAW, the WWF’s flagship on USA Network.

 However, WCW President Eric Bischoff had other ideas, and fired an immediate cannonade at the WWF when Lex Luger – who many presumed was still with the World Wrestling Federation – randomly appeared in the entrance way before Sting’s match with Ric Flair.
 He would turn up again later at the end of the show to assist WCW World champion Hulk Hogan, before issuing a challenge for the title.
 In what would be a recurring theme in the Monday Night Wars, the championship battle would not happen on pay-per-view, but on Nitro.